Olivia brought the tasty and modern Italian food to a high level in Oslo

 Olivia is all about Italian food and wine.
 Specialities includes pizza, pasta, risotto, osso buco as main and Olivia´s lemon tarte or a sweet combination of strawberry and mascarpone cream as dessert.
 This is just a part of a huge menu that includes smaller portions of pasta and pizza for children.

-Our test.
 The three of us tested pizza “Four Formaggi”, made to perfection of pecorino, parmesan, mozzarella and gorgonzola cheese.
 As a starter to share we had “Antipasto Italiana”, a mix of Parma ham, melon, artichoke, olives, finocchiona, green pesto and focaccia.
 The Carpaccio of thinly sliced raw fillet of beef, parmigiana, lemon, rocket, nuts and olive oil was perfect, just as my grilled entrecote served with red wine sauce and parmesan butter.
 My female friend was a bit disappointed of Risotto with garlic marinated scampi.
 Making perfect risotto is not an easy task and this one with saffron turned out to be a bit dry.

 Wine.
 The wine list at Olivia Oslo is nothing less but impressing.
 Twice a year the management travel to Italy to test wine and pick the best on offer in districts such as Puglia, Piemonte, Toscana and Sicilia.

 Conclusion.
 None of us had expected such Italian authenticity in Norway.
 Most guests appear to be in group, with partners or friends, but I think a solo traveller or guest would be happy here, too, thanks to personal service by the staff.